moatazeldebsy/Espresso-TAU/README.md

+# Espresso-TAU (Test Automation University) Course

+This repo contains the course material for the Test Automation University Course `Introduction to Android Automation with Espresso`

 # RecyclerView sample for Espresso

 Espresso has a special entry point to interact with AdapterViews, `onData()`, however, RecyclerViews work differently than AdapterViews.